catphish/openuav/README.md

 # OpenUAV
-This project aims to develop an open source hardware flight controller for multirotor aircraft using modern components while keeping construction cost to a minimum.
+This project aims to develop an open source hardware flight controller for multirotor aircraft using modern components and keeping construction cost to a minimum.

 ## Components
 The primary components will be as follows.